Frequently asked questions

 - Most families begin the probate process 4–8 weeks after the death, once the immediate arrangements are done and you have time to gather information about the estate.
 There's no strict deadline for applying, but inheritance tax (if due) must be paid within 6 months of death — so it's worth starting early if IHT is likely to apply.

 - That's completely normal.
 You don't have to figure everything out at once.
 Probate can wait a few weeks while you focus on what matters most.
-When you're ready, Farra's 15 questions take about 10 minutes and will give you a clear picture of exactly what needs doing and in what order.
+When you're ready, Farra takes about 10 minutes to assess your situation and will give you a clear picture of exactly what needs doing and in what order.